jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 To achieve quality data detection and metadata storage during near-realtime ingestion, the following design changes can be made to the existing architecture:

-* Add a quality control component: A new component, named mysimbdp-qualitycontrol, can be added to the architecture between the teant and the clientstreamingestapp.
+* Add a quality control component: A new component can be added to the architecture between the teant and the clientstreamingestapp.
 The role of this component is to perform data quality checks on incoming messages and decide whether to ingest them or not based on predefined quality criteria.
 If the message passes the quality checks, it will be forwarded to the clientstreamingestapp for further processing.
 If the message fails the quality checks, it will be discarded.

-* Define quality criteria: The tenant needs to define quality criteria, such as data size, data format etc. The mysimbdp-qualitycontrol component will use these criteria to determine whether to accept or reject an incoming message.
+* Define quality criteria: The tenant needs to define quality criteria, such as data size, data format etc. The new component will use these criteria to determine whether to accept or reject an incoming message.

-* Add a metadata store: A new metadata store, named mysimbdp-metadatastore, can be added to the architecture.
-The mysimbdp-qualitycontrol component will send quality metadata to mysimbdp-metadatastore for each message that is accepted. mysimbdp-metadatastore can store this metadata in mysimbdp-coredms for further analysis and reporting.
+* Add a metadata store: A new metadata store component can be added to the architecture.
+The new component will send quality metadata to this metadata store component for each message that is accepted.
+The component can store this metadata in mysimbdp-coredms for further analysis and reporting.

-* Integrate with mysimbdp-streamingestmonitor: The mysimbdp-qualitycontrol component also sends data qulity to mysimbdp-streamingestmonitor for monitoring.
+* Integrate with mysimbdp-streamingestmonitor: The new quality control component also sends data qulity to mysimbdp-streamingestmonitor for monitoring.

 ## 5. If a tenant has multiple clientbatchingestapp, each is suitable for a type of data and has different workloads, such as complex transformation or feature engineering (e.g., different CPUs, memory consumption and execution time), how would you extend your design and implementation in Part 1 (only explain the concept/design) to support this requirement?
 (1 point)

 To support multiple clientbatchingestapp instances with different workloads, we can introduce a load balancing component into our design.
 Each clientbatchingestapp instance can register with the load balancing component to indicate its available resources and workload capacity.
-When data arrives, the load balancing component will determine which instance in mysimbdp to deal with the data based on factors such as current workload.
+When data arrive, the load balancing component will determine which instance in mysimbdp to deal with the data based on factors such as current workload.
 It means that mysimbdp is a distributed system that has multiple instances to run clientbatchingestapp.